The Frozen Farmer takes the “farm to table” trend to the next level as these farmers really are the chefs.

-With their roots deeply planted at Evans Farms, The Frozen Farmer brought something new to the table – a fresh approach to frozen treats straight from the field – with their line of homemade super-premium ice cream, nice cream and sorbet.
+With their roots deeply planted at Evans Farms, The Frozen Farmer brought something new to the table – a fresh approach to frozen treats straight from the field – with their line of homemade super-premium ice cream, nice cream (a blend of ice cream and sorbet) and dairy-free, gluten-free, and fat-free sorbet.

 Katey’s own mother, Jo Ellen, was thrilled with the idea.
-“Making ice cream is a longtime passion of mine,” she says. “when Katey told me about the idea of creating fresh-from-the-field ice cream, nice cream and sorbet, I know I had to be involved.”
+“Making ice cream is a longtime passion of mine,” said Jo Ellen, who left her 35+ year career in accounting to open The Frozen Farmer with Kevin and Katey.
+“When Katey told me about the idea of creating fresh-from-the-field ice cream, "nice" cream and sorbet, I knew I had to be involved.”

 Fans of The Frozen Farmer now recognize Jo Ellen as “Momma Jo,” the lady who makes the magic happen in The Frozen Farmer kitchen.